oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 The entity manager represents the connection to the JPA system, it can be used to locate existing object and create new ones (see the StockResource.createStockLevel method) It can merge updates to existing data (see the StockResource.adjustStockLevel method) and delete objects in the database (see the StockResource.deleteStockItem method.)

-For this lab we've got a little bit of logic around those entity manager functions to act as s starting point to let us provide REST CRUD APIs.
+For this lab we've got a little bit of logic around those entity manager functions to act as a starting point to let us provide REST CRUD APIs.

 It is important to note that each item retrieved from or saved to the database using the entity manager is almost certainly a different instance of the object.
 Even if you save an object then look at the returned object that has "just been saved" !
 So retrieving the same object twice is two separate objects, which contain the same data, not two references to the same object.
 This means that you need to think carefully if you're going to implement comparisons or equality (hence the benefits of Lombok generating this type of code automatically for us)

-**Configuring the database**
-Initially the database is setup to use the JPA / JTA (transaction system) to load in the configuration.
-The database settings are defined in the confsecure/stockmanager-database.yaml file and in the src/main/resources/META-INF/persistence.xml file.
-The latter is automatically read by the JPA and the config is processed using the Helidon configuration system and handed to the Java Persistence layers.

-The split between the files is more one of the stockmanager-database.yaml file contains things that are specific to a database instance, e.g. usernames, passwords, JDBC Urls.
-Wheras the persietence.xml file defines stuff that's not instance specific but is project specific, for example which classes are persisted.
+---

 </p></details>

----